|Study Period:||2018 - 2026|

 Automotive and Transportation Industry to Drive the Market Growth

-As smart cities emerge, Car2Car connectivity and advanced fleet management are expected to emerge, thus, providing scope for IoT sensors.
-This has fuelled rapid innovation and adoption of intelligent sensor technology, therefore, driving the demand for IoT sensors.
+- As smart cities emerge, Car2Car connectivity and advanced fleet management are expected to emerge, thus, providing scope for IoT sensors.
+This has fuelled rapid innovation and the adoption of intelligent sensor technology, driving the demand for IoT sensors.

-IoT is also bringing a massive revolution in the automotive, transportation, and logistics industries.
-Access to preventative maintenance, connected mobility, and real-time data access are some major factors driving IoT adoption in the studied segment.
-The global IoT transportation and logistics spending almost increased by an exponential rate in 2019 compared to 2015.
+- IoT is also bringing a massive revolution in the automotive, transportation, and logistics industries.
+Access to preventative maintenance, connected mobility, and real-time data access are significant factors driving IoT adoption in the studied segment.
+The global IoT transportation and logistics spending almost increased by an exponential rate in the recent times.

 To understand key trends, Download Sample Report

 North America to Account for a Significant Market Share